Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Spiral ICM model

 Most of the ICM volume is thought to be subsonic, with only weak shear and viscous forces.
 Inasmuch as the gravitational field can be approximated as radial and fixed, momentum conservation \eqref{eq:NSFull} then becomes, to leading order,

-second order corrections are introduced later.
-Our simulations (see \S\ref{sec:Simulations}) show that spiral ICM structure persists when the flow subsides into approximately uniform rotation, whereby corrections to Eq.~\eqref{eq:NSr} vanish, and even when this rotation slows to a halt.
+second-order corrections are introduced later.
+Our simulations (see \S\ref{sec:Simulations}) show that the spiral ICM structure persists when the flow subsides into approximately uniform rotation, whereby corrections to Eq.~\eqref{eq:NSr} vanish and Eqs.~\eqref{eq:MassCons} and \eqref{eq:EnergyCons} are satisfied identically; the spiral remains imprinted on the ICM even when this rotation slows down further by more than an order of magnitude.
 Although the density field is not continuous at the discontinuity, it is finite everywhere, so integrating Eq.~\eqref{eq:NSr} along radial rays yields a pressure field that is continuous, as expected, even at the discontinuity.

 Denote $P_0(r)$ and $\rho_0(r)$ as the spherical (\ie without any spiral structure) pressure and density distributions that solve Eq.~\eqref{eq:NSr} for a galaxy cluster, with the prescribed $g(r)<0$.
 Consider a putative ICM steady-state that superimposes upon this spherical distribution some spiral thermal structure.
 Such a spiral structure should have a preferred axis and a perpendicular, so-called spiral plane, in which the spiral attributes of the distribution are most pronounced.
 We choose this preferred axis as the $z$ direction, and the spiral plane as the equatorial, $\theta=\pi/2$ or equivalently $z=0$, plane.
 The discontinuity manifold can now be written as $\phi=\phi_d(t;r,\theta)$.
 A CF is observed at lines of sight $\bm{l}$ which are tangent to this discontinuity; see \citet{Keshet2012}, \citet{NaorKeshet20}, and Ghosh et al. (in prep.) for discussions of projection effects.